nsacyber/BAM/README.md

 "You just throw it in and BAM!
 It works!"

-The Binary Analysis Metadata (BAM!) tool collects and analyzes Windows updates, binaries, and symbols.
+The Binary Analysis Metadata (BAM!) tool collects and analyzes Windows updates, binaries, and symbol files.
+File metadata is then compiled into a SQLite3 database file which can be easily be connected to and queried.
+The overall goal of BAM is to provide files and data to security researchers, analysts, and reverse engineers in a convenient repository, allowing them to cut down on the analytic overhead of collecting all the right files for themselves.

 ## Design